csaravanan2607/Experiment-4/README.md

 # Experiment - 4
 ## ARMSTRONG NUMBER
-# Aim: Write a python program to check the number is Armstrong number or not and inspect for failures.
+# Aim : Write a python program to check the number is Armstrong number or not and inspect for failures.

 # Algorithm :
 1. Start the program.